Brian May Guitars Gallery

 The Born Free Special

-A beautifully unique version of the BMG Special, with an ornate engraved body crafted from laser-cut, stainless steel, coupled with a stock mahogany neck, Tri-Sonic style pickups and switching system.
+A beautifully unique version of the BMG Special, with an ornate engraved body crafted from laser-cut, stainless steel by Dwayne Becknell of Lacuna Acoustic Art, coupled with a stock mahogany neck, Tri-Sonic style pickups and switching system.

-Brian used this exquisite instrument on the video for the 2012 "Born Free" single by Kerry Ellis & Brian May, in support of the Born Free Foundation, as well as on the duo's intimate 2012 - 2013 European tour.
+Brian used a version of this striking instrument with a carbon fibre/hard rock maple neck on the video for the 2012 "Born Free" charity single by Kerry Ellis & Brian May, as well as on the duo's intimate "Acoustic By Candlelight" European tours in 2012-2014.

 The BMG Face